-This Handbook is applicable to material removal processes (machining or grinding) for advanced ceramics.
-It is applicable to both test specimens and components, which are referred to in this Handbook as "specimens."
+This NASA Technical Handbook is applicable to material removal processes (machining or grinding) for advanced ceramics and glasses, which are referred to as "ceramics" in this NASA Technical Handbook.
+It is applicable to both test specimens and components, which are referred to in this NASA Technical Handbook as "specimens."

-This Handbook is approved for use by NASA Headquarters and NASA Centers, including Component Facilities and Technical and Service Support Centers.
-This Handbook may also apply to the Jet Propulsion Laboratory or to other contractors, grant recipients, or parties to agreements only to the extent specified or referenced in their contracts, grants, or agreements.
+This NASA Technical Handbook is approved for use by NASA Headquarters and NASA Centers and Facilities.
+It may also apply to the Jet Propulsion Laboratory (a Federally Funded Research and Development Center (FFRDC)), other contractors, recipients of grants and cooperative agreements, and parties to other agreements only to the extent specified or referenced in their applicable contracts, grants, or agreements.

-This Handbook, or portions thereof, may be referenced in contract, program, and other Agency documents for guidance.
-When this Handbook contains procedural or process requirements, they may be cited in contract, program, and other Agency documents for guidance.
+This NASA Technical Handbook, or portions thereof, may be referenced in contract, program, and other Agency documents for guidance.

 The practice of material removal (machining or grinding) for advanced ceramics may involve hazardous materials, operations, and equipment.
 This test method does not purport to address the safety problems associated with its use.
 It is the responsibility of the user of this practice to establish appropriate safety and health practices and determine the applicability of regulatory limitations prior to use.
+Contact the Center's Occupational Health Office for guidance.

-This Handbook is intended primarily for use with advanced ceramics and optical materials that "macroscopically exhibit" isotropic, homogeneous, continuous behavior.
+This NASA Technical Handbook is intended primarily for use with advanced ceramics and glasses that "macroscopically exhibit" isotropic, homogeneous, continuous behavior.
 While this practice is intended for use on monolithic advanced ceramics and optical materials, certain whisker- or particle-reinforced composite ceramics as well as certain discontinuous fiber-reinforced composite ceramics may also meet these macroscopic behavior assumptions.
-Generally, continuous fiber ceramic composites (CFCCs) do not macroscopically exhibit isotropic, homogeneous, continuous behavior; and application of this practice may not be appropriate.
+Generally, continuous fiber ceramic composites (CFCCs) do not macroscopically exhibit isotropic, homogeneous, continuous behavior; so application of this practice may not be appropriate.